Jamie956/Jamie956.github.io/frontend/angular.md

 ### 3.1 Entities in Angular

-These different entities have specifc roles and capabilities, and you’ll be using them in various combinations to create your application.
+These different entities have specific roles and capabilities, and you’ll be using them in various combinations to create your application.
 Here is a quick overview of the types:

 - Modules—Objects that help you to organize dependencies into discrete units
 - Components—New elements that will compose the majority of your application’s structure and logic